ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuance phase {#issuance-phase}

-The issuance phase allows the client to receive `m` anonymous authorization tokens from the server.
+The issuance phase is a two-round protocol that allows the client to receive `m` anonymous authorization tokens from the server.
+The first round sees the server generate a commitment.
+The second round sees the server issue a token to the client.

 ~~~
-  Client(pkS, m)                              Server(skS, pkS)
+  Client(pkS, m, info)                        Server(skS, pkS)
   ------------------------------------------------------------

+  commit_req = Prepare(info)

+                           commit_req
+                      ------------------->

+                    commit_resp = Commit(skS, pkS, commit_req)

+                          commit_resp
+                      <-------------------

-  cInput = Generate(m)
+  cInput = Generate(m, com)
   req = cInput.req

                               req